 Two types of tentacles

 The long stringy tentacles are the true tentacles and contain all or almost all the stingers.
 The other kind are called oral arms, which assist with collecting food and bringing it to the mouth inside the bottom of the bell.
-The oral arms can also hold a brood of baby jellies (called polyps).
+The oral arms can also hold a brood of baby jellies (called planula).
 For the pacific sea nettle jelly (above), the red strings growing out sides of the bell are the tentacles and the lighter colored mass that flow from the middle of the bell are the oral arms.

 Sometimes the tentacles are translucent or fine like a hair, and difficult or impossible to see.

-Jellies hunt with poison tipped and spring loaded barbed hooks
+Jellies hunt with poison tipped spearguns

 Jellies can sense their prey and move towards it.
 They hunt!

 Some fish are immune to the poison of some jellyfish, and they’ll swim around and within the tentacles and oral arms for protection.
 (Some fish do the same with corals, which are in the same family tree as jellies.)
+Sea turtles, which each jellies, are immune to the barbs because of their armor which is made of the same material as our fingernails, keratin.

 Jelly fish are hunted, a little bit

-Jellies are 96% water so they are not a calorie dense food.
+Jellies are 96% water so they are not a calorie-dense food.
 However, the inner parts like the stomach pouch, sexual organs and tentacles are nutrient rich so predators often target these parts.
 Unless immune to the poisonous barbs, an effective strategy is to eat the innards from the top, through the bell material.
 In the Port Angeles Harbor swarm I saw a number of dead jellies with parts or the middle of their bell missing.

 Some websites claim that salmon will eat jellyfish.
 However, in one incident in Ireland a smack of poisonous jellies were swept into salmon farming pens and quickly killed all the salmon.
 (See the David Suzuki video referenced below for video footage.)

-Unique life cycle
+Unique life cycle of a jellyfish

 When the polyps get old enough, they start shedding new jellies, about 10 per year for moon jellies.
 That process is sort of like growing a flower which eventually wiggles off the main stem.
 The polyp is cloning itself.